How to Make Scrambled Eggs That Are Cooked to Glossy Perfection

-Making scrambled eggs is an early cooking lesson, so most people probably think they have it mastered.
-If you (or someone you know) is serving up a scrambled eggs recipe that isn't fluffy, moist, and glossy—or that has overcooked brown spots—we're here to show you the proper way to cook scrambled eggs.
+Making scrambled eggs is an early cooking lesson, so most of us probably think we have it mastered.
+If you (or someone you know) is serving up a scrambled eggs recipe that isn't fluffy, moist, and glossy—or that has overcooked brown spots—we're here to show you the proper way to cook fluffy scrambled eggs.

-Our top tips on how to make scrambled eggs are simple: Use medium heat, have a little patience, and utilize the lift and fold technique.
+It’s tough to beat scrambled eggs for breakfast.
+They’re filled with protein to keep hunger pangs at bay and they are so quick to cook there’s time for them even on hectic weekday mornings—assuming, of course, you know how to make scrambled eggs, which is where we come in.
+Our Test Kitchen's top tips on how to make scrambled eggs are simple: Use medium heat, have a little patience, and utilize the lift and fold technique.
 Stick to those pointers and you'll cook light, fluffy scrambled eggs every time.
 Grab a skillet and the five basic ingredients, and get cracking!

 Prep the Pan and Egg Mixture

-Melt 1 Tbsp. butter in a 10-inch skillet over medium heat.
-While the skillet preheats, vigorously whisk together six eggs, ⅓ cup milk, ¼ tsp. salt, and a dash of black pepper.
+Melt the butter in a 10-inch skillet ($25, Target) over medium heat.
+While the skillet preheats, vigorously whisk together the eggs and milk.
 If your goal is fluffy scrambled eggs, properly whisking is a key element; it incorporates air to help get that light texture.

 Add the Egg Mixture to the Skillet

-Pour the scrambled egg mixture into the hot skillet and let it cook without stirring until the mixture begins to set on the bottom and around edges.
+Pour the scrambled egg mixture into the hot skillet and let it cook without stirring until the mixture begins to set on the bottom and around the edges.
 This should take only about 20 to 30 seconds.
-Let ribbons of cooked egg start forming before you grab the spatula.

 Cook Scrambled Eggs by Lifting and Turning

-Using a spatula or spoon, lift and turn the partially cooked egg mixture so that the uncooked portion flows underneath.
-Continue cooking 2 to 3 minutes or until the mixture is cooked through but still glossy and moist.
+Using a spatula ($7, Bed Bath & Beyond) lift and fold the partially cooked egg mixture so that the uncooked portion flows underneath.
+Continue cooking 2 to 3 minutes or until the mixture is set but still slightly wet.
+Sprinkle with salt and black pepper.
 Immediately remove from heat and serve with other breakfast favorites, as part of a breakfast burrito, or even in a protein-packed breakfast smoothie.

 How to Make Scrambled Eggs in a Microwave